xiidea/EasyAuditBundle/README.md

 -   Since v1.4.7 `EntityEventResolver` been refactored to a simplified version, if your code directly depends on older version of the implementation you are advised to copy the content of old implementation from [here](https://github.com/xiidea/EasyAuditBundle/blob/1.4.6/Resolver/EntityEventResolver.php)
+-   Since v2.0 The FosUserBundle Events are removed from `UserEventResolver` and Event class using `Symfony\Contracts\*` namespace
 ## Cookbook

 Look the cookbook for another interesting things.